 Reheat chili in a pot by simmering on low until warmed through, stirring occasionally.
 Chili will thin out a bit as it becomes hotter and hotter.

-More Instant Pot Chili and Stew Recipes
+More Instant Pot Recipes

-- Instant Pot white chicken chili
+- Instant Pot chicken and rice

 - Instant Pot beef stew

-- Instant Pot chicken and potatoes
+- Instant Pot rice and beans

 Instant Pot Chili